 What is a data breach?
-A data breach occurs when hackers gain unauthorized access to personal customer information due to faulty transactions, technological malfunctions, human error and improperly stored or disposed of data.
+A data breach occurs when hackers gain unauthorized access to personal customer information due to faulty transactions, technological malfunctions, human error, and improper storage or disposal of data.

 Data breaches can cripple companies of all sizes, from small local businesses to large multinational corporations, particularly if they don’t have cyber liability coverage to protect them.

-Businesses are responsible for notifying those affected and must cover credit monitoring and identify theft resolution costs, on top of research why the breach occurred and ensuring it does not happen again.
+Businesses are responsible for notifying those affected and must cover credit monitoring and identity theft resolution costs.
+They must also research why the breach occurred and ensure it does not happen again.

 …and these issues don’t just fix themselves.
-It takes time to change information, get new cards and recover from losses, which takes away from work and other day-to-day priorities.
+Changing information, getting new cards, and recovering from losses take time, which can impact your work and other day-to-day priorities.

 The larger the company, the more data they store, and the more people are at risk.
 In this article, we’ll document five of the largest data breaches in recent memory.